Black Friday Deals Banner

 How Do I Get Access to Faster Internet?

-“We’ve worked closely with phone and internet providers to help ensure customers can access these upgrades easily over the coming weeks and months and we will continue to educate homes and businesses get the most out of these accelerated speeds through better in-home set-up and choosing the right plan,” Perrin said.
+“We’ve worked closely with phone and internet providers to help ensure customers can access these upgrades easily over the coming weeks and months,” Perrin said.
+She added that NBN Co will continue educating customers on improving in-home setup and selecting appropriate plans to make the most of faster speeds.

 Dean Blake